 Any life change you are contemplating requires building new habits.
 This means learning new behaviors, practicing those behaviors, and evaluating how you are doing.
 This is a process you can attempt on your own.

-But no matter how self-motivated you are, there’s now way to see around your own blind spots.
+But no matter how self-motivated you are, there’s no way to see around your own blind spots.
+No matter how self-motivated you are, there’s no way to see around your own blind spots.

 Without the outside influence and guidance of others who have walked this way before, you’ll get stuck in the ruts of your own deep neural wiring.
 A mentor or community that inspires hope can get you moving down the road.
 Taking the small do-able steps that build new habits helps you engage the change.
 But one critical piece is left.
 You need a new story about who you are, and what your future looks like.
 We’ll look at that in the next post.